Not sure about the implications of paying tax in Canada as an Australian citizen? Check out this article from our trusted partner Taxback.com!

 The team will be able to tell you if you’re due tax back for any reason including:

 - Overpaid income taxes

 If you earned over the tax free allowance in Canada, then you may be able to claim travel expenses like weekly transit passes, so you should keep these as records.

 If you have qualifying medical expenses you paid for yourself or a spouse, you should keep receipts for these.
-The total eligible medical expenses should be reduced by 3% of your net income or $2,237, whichever is less.
-The tax credit is then 15% of the amount remaining.
+The total eligible medical expenses should be reduced by 3 percent of your net income or $2,268, whichever is less.
+The tax credit is then 15 percent of the amount remaining.

 Examples of qualifying medical expenses include: